madjugglers/pattern-book/07_eight_person_patterns.md

  retained but the 3-weave is replaced by two 2-count feeders.
 In one the feeders are on the same side; the other is Twister style.
 To avoid a collision in the Twister, the feeders need to swap one of their throws on each cycle.

+## Two Mating Three Leaf Clovers

+Refer to the 4-person Three Leaf Clover (standard).
+Make two copies that overlap along one leaf, and start out juggling within clover as normal.
+But whenever you enter the special leaf you transition into the other clover.